adrian154/blog/public/blogposts/renderer/blogpost.md

 }
 ```

-We check if the dot product is within a range very close to zero due to limited floating-point precision.
+(Instead of directly comparing with `0.0`, we check if `det` is in the range of (-epsilon,epsilon), where epsilon is a small fudge factor.
+This accounts for the limited precision of floating-point math.)

-If our ray *does* intersect with the plane, we need to check if the point is contained within the triangle.
-Because everything is now contained within the plane, we can work in two dimensions.
+If our ray *does* intersect with the plane, then we can effectively reduce this problem to 2D, since everything is now contained within the plane.
+We just need to check if the hit point is contained within the triangle.

 Consider a triangle with vertices at $(0, 0)$, $(1, 0)$, and $(0, 1)$.